 - Myth: Dyslexia does not exist.

-Fact: There has been 30 years of documented, scientific evidence and research proving the existence of dyslexia.
+Fact: There has been over 30 years of documented, scientific evidence and research proving the existence of dyslexia.
 It is one of the most common learning disabilities to affect children.

 - Myth: Dyslexia is rare.